Connecticut Sees Drop in Sports Betting, iGaming Handle in February

 Connecticut’s iGaming handle topped $743.8 million in February, down 4.6% from January’s $780 million.
 The “handle” is the amount of money bettors wager, before winners are paid.

-In February, the state took in $17.1 million in tax revenue from iGaming, a decline of 9% from January's $18.8 million.
+In February, the state received $17.1 million in tax revenue from iGaming, a 9% decline from January's $18.8 million.

 Connecticut Sports Betting, February vs. January